HelenaTrojes/GardenOfEden/docs/usability_tests.md

 #### Dependent Variables

-- **Task success rate**: Percentage of participants who complete tasks without assistance.
+- **Task success rate**: Percentage of participants who complete the tasks.
 - **Error rate**: The number of mistakes or confusions observed.
 - **Satisfaction ratings**: Participant feedback on ease of use, collected via post-test surveys.